AttuneOps/Create-Red-Hat-Enterprise-Linux-RHEL-ISO-with-kickstart-built-on-macOS-or-Linux/steps/copyrpmcacertificatesfromdropindirectory/README.md

-Copies any RPM CA Certificates from the drop in directory `{rpmCaCertificateDropInDirectory` to `{ksAttuneBaseDir}/build-{kickstartedNode.fqn}/cacerts`.
+Copies any RPM CA Certificates from the drop in directory.